toholdaquill/toholdaquill.github.io/american-refugees-are-coming.md

 Mishy-Mish wiped the artificially-flavored syrup from his lips.
 "Budget cuts.
 What can you do?"

-"Because it's not bombs we're worried about," the Bassador said, locking his hands behind his invisible trousers.
+Bassador locked his hands behind his invisible trousers.
+"Because it's not bombs we're worried about," he said.
 "It's their tweets!"

 "Tweets?"